lenneTech/nest-server/README.md

 # lenne.Tech Nest Server

-The lenne.Tech **Nest Server** is a modern, fast, powerful node.js web framework based on nestjs.
+Modern, fast, powerful Node.js web framework in TypeScript based on Nest with a GraphQL API and a connection to MongoDB (or other databases).

 ## Description